QingkaiLu/OverlapPolygonVS/README.md

 What does this program do?

-This program transforms (including rotation, panning and zooming) rotates two polygons in the 3D space and show their overlap part of the two polygons in real time.
+This program transforms (including rotation, panning and zooming) two polygons in the 3D space and show their overlap part of the two polygons in real time.

 =================